piyushkansalongit/Unity3d-SpaceShooter/Readme.md

 1. Download the code.
 2. Add it to a Unity Project Folder.
-3. Build it in a stand alone application.
+3. Make it a stand alone application.

 Check out sample videos below: